 Raksha Bandhan is one of the famous and popular festivals of India.
 Raksha Bandhan means bond of protection.
 It is a celebration of the bond of affection between brothers and sisters.
 The relationship between siblings denotes invaluable friendship and loving bond and sometimes fights over trivial things.
 This festival makes this eternal bond more strong and deeper.
-Sister tie thread to her brother’s wrist and prays for his well being and happiness while brother gives a gift or shagun and takes a pledge to protect her.
-It’s occasion of family bonding and togetherness.
+Sister ties thread to her brother’s wrist and pray for his well-being and happiness while brother gives a gift or shagun and takes a pledge to protect her.
+It’s an occasion of family bonding and togetherness.
 This celebration breaks the monotony of daily life and brings the family together to celebrate the festival.

 Legends behind Raksha Bandhan

 Mentions of Raksha Bandhan dates back to puranic times.
 Our scriptures have many references for this ritual of tying string for well-being and protection from evil.
 Punya Pradayak Parva and Paap Nashak Parv as mentioned in scriptures is another name of this festival, which means a festival that bestows the boon and destroys all sins.

 The legend from Bhavishya Puran